-The Bank of France is offering Young Researcher Scholarship for Green Finance.
+The Bank of France is offering Young Researcher funding for Green Finance.
 This scholarship is available for French researchers.

 Financing the transition to a low carbon economy consistent with the “well below 2 degrees Celsius” goal set out in the Paris agreement and promoting environmentally sustainable growth are among the major challenges of our time.